macoscope/GrandCentralBoard/TUTORIAL.md

 ### 2. Source

 Now it's time for source.
-Fetching images from the interet is asynchronous operation so we will implement the `Asynchronous` protocol.
+Fetching images from the Internet is asynchronous operation so we will implement the `Asynchronous` protocol.

 **Widgets/Image/Source/RemoteImageSource**